6 days in England: London, Bath & Stonehenge

 17:15

-A bedroom (Photo courtesy of the hotel)
+The Sanctuary bedroom (Photo courtesy of the property)

 My favorite places to stay near Salisbury, Stonehenge, Avebury, and elsewhere in Wiltshire